madhucnghubphilips/Payment-Security/README.md

 * Compliance: Helps businesses comply with industry regulations, such as PCI DSS, by minimizing the scope of systems that handle sensitive data.
 * Reduced Risk: If tokens are stolen, they are useless to attackers, as they cannot be reverse-engineered to retrieve the original payment information.
 * Flexibility: Tokens can be used across different systems and processes without exposing the original sensitive data.

+## <h2 align="left"><font face="Arial">12) 3-D Secure (3DS)</font></h2>
+3-D Secure (3DS) is an authentication protocol designed to enhance the security of online credit and debit card transactions.
+It adds an additional layer of verification during the payment process, helping to reduce fraud and provide greater protection for both merchants and consumers.<br>

+## How 3-D Secure Works:

+**Initiation of Payment:**
+* When a customer makes an online purchase and enters their credit or debit card information, the transaction process begins.

+**Redirection to Authentication Page:**
+* The 3DS protocol redirects the customer to a page hosted by their card issuer (e.g., Visa, Mastercard, or another financial institution).
+This is done seamlessly within the checkout process.

+**Authentication Process:**
+The card issuer prompts the customer for additional authentication.
+This might involve:<br>
+* Password/PIN: Entering a password or PIN previously set up with the bank.
+* One-Time Passcode (OTP): Receiving a one-time passcode via SMS or email that needs to be entered to proceed with the transaction.
+* Biometric Verification: Using fingerprint or facial recognition via a banking app on the customer’s smartphone.

+**Completion of Payment:**
+* Once the customer successfully authenticates, they are redirected back to the merchant’s site, and the payment is completed.
+* If authentication fails, the transaction is declined, and the customer is typically notified to try again or use a different payment method.

+**Transaction Processing:**
+* The payment processor completes the transaction, and the merchant receives confirmation of payment.

+**Benefits:**
+* Enhanced Security: Reduces the risk of card-not-present (CNP) fraud.
+* Compliance: Helps merchants comply with regulations like the Payment Services Directive 2 (PSD2) in the European Union, which mandates strong customer authentication.
+* Global Acceptance: Supported by major card networks such as Visa (Verified by Visa), Mastercard (Mastercard SecureCode), and American Express (SafeKey).
+* Reduced Fraud: By adding this layer of authentication, the likelihood of unauthorized transactions is significantly reduced.
+* Liability Shift: In many cases, when 3DS is used, the liability for fraudulent transactions shifts from the merchant to the card issuer, providing more protection for the merchant.
+* Consumer Confidence: Customers feel more secure knowing their transactions are protected by additional security measures.